 The EDL (Edit Decision List) Window, is a textual and numeric representation of the same information shown graphically in the Timeline and Fade Editor.

-Changes made here are reflected in the Timeline and vice-versa The list shows information concerning the clips in the form of a list of text or TimeCode fields, most of which can be edited.
+Changes made here are reflected in the Timeline and vice-versa The list shows information concerning the Clips in the form of a list of text and TimeCode fields, most of which can be edited.
 This provides an alternate way of viewing and editing the composition.
 To edit a field, click in it to produce a cursor, or drag across the text in the field to select it, then type the desired information using normal text entry procedures.
-Fields available in the Edit Decision List Panel are: